 An international twelve to eighteen-month program administrated by Vajra Dakini Nunnery

-Khenmo is on the organizing committee for the annual Western Monastic Gathering which models monastics of all Buddhist lineages working together across traditions equitably among genders and seniority.
-This reduces historic misunderstandings and prejudices that arose due to isolation among the traditions as well as models equal respect among genders.
+Khenmo is on the organizing committee for the annual Western Monastic Gathering, which models monastics of all Buddhist lineages working together across traditions equitably among genders and seniority; this reduces historic misunderstandings and prejudices that arose due to isolation among the traditions, and it models equal respect among genders.
 The Fellow would participate in this year’s gathering.
 Additionally, the Fellow would travel to other cities for further teaching experience and additional investigation of organizations as described.
 On her return to India, the Fellow would design a talk or workshop for Samtenling on her return, in which she would share her experiences.

 If the budget permits: inclusion of the Sakyadita International conference and potentially attending as a presenter.
 The ideal would be two nuns per year but we may begin with one nun.

 Intensive English and computer classes

-- Dharma talks or programs that the selected nun would lead after a few months of intensive English classes (Some of the centers have easy access to translators and would be happy to arrange a talk on the subject of their choice, and we have had a request for a children’s program)
+Dharma talks or programs that the selected nun would lead after a few months of intensive English classes (Some of the centers have easy access to translators and would be happy to arrange a talk on the subject of their choice, and we have had a request for a children’s program)

-- Participation in Sakyadita, the International Buddhist Women’s Organization with assistance in preparing and presenting a paper for the annual Conference
+Participation in Sakyadita, the International Buddhist Women’s Organization with assistance in preparing and presenting a paper for the annual Conference

 A variety of service experiences, tailored to the interests of the participant, could include:

-- small medical clinics
+small medical clinics

-- GO Green projects
+GO Green projects